Kubernetes CSI Driver#

 The cunoFS CSI Driver abides by the Kubernetes Container Storage Interace standard.

-The CSI Driver is shipped into one binary, which can act as the Node
+The CSI Driver is shipped into one binary, which can act as the Node or the Controller depending on the context (how it’s deployed and which sidecar containers are connected).

 The helm chart deploys docker containers that have this binary preinstalled.

-plugin refers to the ability to mount and organise existing PersistentVolumes
+The Node plugin refers to the ability to mount and organise existing PersistentVolumes on a Kubernetes node.

-plugin implements the ability to create PersistentVolumes
+The Controller plugin implements the ability to create PersistentVolumes dynamically through a StorageClass.

 The

-plugin needs to be deployed on every K8s Node, since it handles mounting logic that’s specific to each machine on which the application containers run.
+Nodeplugin needs to be deployed on every K8s Node, since it handles mounting logic that’s specific to each machine on which the application containers run.
 Therefore, it is deployed via a K8s DaemonSet.
-Additionally, these sidecar containers are shipped with theNode
+Additionally, these sidecar containers are shipped with theNode:- Liveness Probe

 This sidecar container ensures that the driver remains responsive, and replaces the driver container on crash.